A White Tiger Paradise

 January 15, 2018

 The residents at Turpentine Creek Wildlife Refuge got a special treat this week, the first major snowfall this year.
-Big cats, like our tigers, absolutely love the snow, it is a new scent, texture, and mental enrichment item that only nature can provide for them.
+Big cats, especially tigers, absolutely love the snow, it is a new scent, texture, and mental enrichment item that only nature can provide for them.
 And they are more than prepared to enjoy it.
 Tigers get an extra thick coat and an extra layer of fat during the winter to keep them nice and warm even during the cool, wet snow season.

 Our white and pure white tigers especially seem to enjoy the snow, since this is the only time during the year that they are truly camouflage and can try to sneak up on team members without them noticing (although we do notice them… we just act extra surprised during the snow storms).